-The public health care system, particularly in WA, takes really good care of little teeth.
+The public health care system takes really good care of little teeth.
 They have a bunch of programs that cater to prevention and treatment of kids’ dental issues.
 But these programs are not always accessible or available to everyone, and that’s where your private health insurance comes in.

 The private system covers everything the public system covers for kids’ dental, and then some.
 It offers better overall

 access to dental care.
 The only thing you need is the right kind of health insurance.

 To figure out whether public or private is better for your kid’s teeth (and your wallet), you need to first understand

 General Dental vs. Major Dental vs. Implants & Orthodontics

 While there’s no universal system for categorising dental issues, they mostly fall into two or three categories.
 With